George Alagiah

-Alagiah was born in Colombo, Ceylon on 22 November 1955.
-His parents, Donald Alagiah, an engineer, and Therese, were Sri Lankan Tamil.
+George Maxwell Alagiah was born in Colombo, Ceylon, on 22 November 1955.
+His parents, Donald Ratnarajah Alagiah (c.
+1925–2013), a civil engineer, later a public health engineering consultant for the World Health Organization, and Therese Karunaiamma (née Santiapillai; died 1996), were Ceylon Tamils.
 In 1961, his parents moved to Ghana in West Africa, where he had his primary education at Christ the King International School.
-He has four sisters.
-His secondary education took place at St John's College, an independent Roman Catholic school in Portsmouth, England, after which he read politics at Van Mildert College, Durham University.
-Whilst at Durham, he wrote for and became editor of the student newspaper Palatinate and was a sabbatical officer of Durham Students' Union.
+He had four sisters.
+His secondary education took place at St John's College, an independent Roman Catholic school in Portsmouth, England, after which he studied politics at Van Mildert College, Durham University.
+While at Durham, he wrote for and became editor of the student newspaper Palatinate and was a sabbatical officer of Durham Students' Union.

+Early career

+In the 1980s, after leaving university, he worked for South Magazine, becoming Africa Editor.

-In 2004, he returned to his grandfather's original home in Sri Lanka in the aftermath of the Asian tsunami to survey the damage.
-The family's former home had been destroyed, but he was able to recognise an old well where he had played with his sisters, although the well was unsalvageable.
+Alagiah returned to his grandfather's original home in Sri Lanka in the aftermath of the 2004 Indian Ocean earthquake and tsunami to survey the damage.
+The family's former home had been destroyed, but he was able to recognise an old well where he had played with his sisters, although the well had become unsalvageable.